NATO and the Coalition against Daesh suspend their activities in Iraq. Too dangerous

 The international coalition against Daesh, led by the United States, is also idling.
 American personnel have been relocated to ensure the protection of national infrastructures on site. " Training and action against Daesh has been suspended, the first priority going to the protection of coalition personnel “, indicates a press release from the coalition.

 Comment: In fact, even if their leaders want to be optimistic, the missions of NATO and the coalition against Daesh are grounded in Iraq, rendered ineffective.
-The need for the Americans to deploy a maximum of manpower to protect their grips, like the (real) fear of a suicide attack by Iraqi personnel who would turn their weapons against their American or Western mentors, got the better of all motivation.
-If this situation were to continue, it is to be feared that several countries would prefer to repatriate their personnel rather than see their soldiers condemned to inaction (at best), or to serve as a target.
+The need for the Americans to deploy as many troops as possible to protect their holds, as well as the (real) fear of a suicide attack by Iraqi personnel who would turn their weapons against their American or Western mentors, overcame all motivation.
+If this situation were to continue, it is feared that several countries would prefer to repatriate their troops rather than see their military condemned to inaction (at best), or to serve as targets.

 (Leonor Hubaut, with NGV)

-1. NATO's training and advisory mission in Iraq has been training Iraqi forces since October 2018 to support them in the fight against Daesh (read: NATO launches small train and advise mission in Iraq)
+- Since October 2018, NATO's training and advisory mission in Iraq has been training Iraqi forces to support them in the fight against Daesh (read: NATO launches small train and advise mission in Iraq)